 Today arancini di riso are still prepared the same way, with the same tradition and love of people that made it one the most popular street food in Italy.
 It’s probably the most distinctive dish to give an example of the taste of Sicilian cuisine.

 To prepare perfect arancini you need to first cook rice.
 Heat the broth in a small pan and add saffron.
 When the broth is boiling, add rice and cook over medium heat until the broth has been totally absorbed.
 Let the rice stand in a wide pan, add butter and Parmigiano and let them amalgamate.

 Prepare the filling: brown the grounded meat with some oil and add finely grounded onion.
 Blend with white wine, add tomato sauce, peas and let it heat for 30 minutes.

 Now that all the ingredients are ready, you can shape your arancini.
 Get some rice in your palm, add a spoon of filling, a mozzarella cube and add some more rice.
-Shape into little balls, roll them in flour, then in the eggs and finally in breadcrumbs.
+Shape some little balls, roll them in flour and then in eggs and finally in breadcrumbs.
 Fry arancini in abundant oil and serve them hot.